black vat with jalebi cooking over outdoor stove in Old Delhi

 Papdi chaat under construction at Ashok Chaat Corner

 This cute little chaat stand has been here for over 70 years.
 It’s a local favourite, and with good reason.
-They make the most delicious traditional chaats.
-They are most famous for pani puri, but I can’t guarantee they’re made with filtered water, so eat your own risk.
-I usually get papdi chaat.
-Aloo tikki is really good too, but I don’t order it often because I avoid fried food.
+They make delicious traditional chaats.
+They are most famous for pani puri, but I can’t guarantee they’re made with filtered water, so I recommend papdi chaat, which is what I usually get.
+Aloo tikki is really good too, but I don’t order it often because it’s fried.

 Ashok Chaat Corner is located directly across from Gate 2 of the Chawri Bazar metro station.